About Me

 Open video

-Nonfiction piece on staying in France during the onset of the Pandemic.
+– Nonfiction piece on being in France during the onset of the Pandemic